Financial Reporting Manager Salary

 Search for more jobs:

 Survey results imply that Financial Reporting Managers deploy a substantial tool kit of skills at work.
 Most notably, skills in Securities and Exchange Commision Experience, Database Management & Reporting, Accounting, and Financial Reporting are correlated to pay that is above average.
 Those listing Budgeting as a skill should be prepared for drastically lower pay.
 Project Management and SAP SAP Financial Accounting and Controlling also typically command lower compensation.
 Those educated in Accounting tend to be well versed in Microsoft Excel.

 Pay by Experience Level for Financial Reporting Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Workers in their first five years can expect to earn $88K, but people who have been around for five to 10 years earn a noticeably bigger sum of $97K.
+Workers in their first five years can expect to earn $91K, but people who have been around for five to 10 years earn a noticeably bigger sum of $99K.
 Financial Reporting Managers bring in $96K after working for 10 to 20 years.
 Survey participants with more than twenty years of experience only make around $88K on average, though; this group reports a lower median than the one claimed by mid-career individuals.

 Pay Difference by Location

 For Financial Reporting Managers, working in the bustling city of Los Angeles has its advantages, including an above-average pay rate.
 Financial Reporting Managers can also look forward to large paychecks in cities like New York (+18 percent), Houston (+17 percent), San Francisco (+4 percent), and Denver (+1 percent).
 One of the biggest compensable factors for Financial Reporting Managers is geography, with workers in Kansas City earning a whopping 23 percent below the national average.
 Employers pay around 15 percent less in Boston and 14 percent less in St. Louis, below-median salaries for those in this field.